Home Safety Tips for Seniors

 - Request information by mail or a customer service number to verify donations, sales offers or prizes that you are interested in.

 With the right preventative measures, you can feel secure, independent and comfortable in your own home.
 If you are worried about fall safety, a VHA Occupational Therapist (OT) may be able to help.
 An OT can review your home for hazards and suggest practical changes to make everyday activities safer.
-Contact your doctor or the Local Health Integration Network for a referral.
+Contact VHA’s Private Services Team at 416-489-2500 ext.
+4649 or by email at email@example.com for more information.